roseTech/storycoder.dev/Antheias_Garden_Chapter_2/Antheias_Garden_Chapter_2_Story.md

 <div data-solution="1.61803"></div>

-Maybe she should ask Athena about this, she was the most clever entitiy she knew, the most merciless strategista in the olymp.
-Or Prometheus, ease his pain for at least some time?
+Maybe she should ask Athena about this.
+Athena was the most clever entitiy she knew.
+The most merciless strategista in the Olymp.
+Or Prometheus and ease his pain for at least some time?